Updated: 03-03-2026 at 12:30 PM

 70% of the grant received is allocated to infrastructure development for producing alternative forms of fertilisers.

-The remaining 30% is used to reward farmers who use bio-fertilisers and encourage them and others to reduce chemical fertilisers’ use.
+The remaining 30% is used to reward farmers who use bio-fertilisers and encourage them and others to reduce the use of chemical fertilisers.

 Read More: Soil Health Card Policy: Better Agricultural Productivity And Sustainability For Indian Farmers

-The PM Pranam Scheme is run by a collaboration between central state governments, agricultural institutions, and farmers’ organisations.
-Unlike other govt schemes where individuals have to apply to avail of the scheme’s benefits, the PM Pranam Scheme (पीएम-प्रणाम योजना) operates differently wherein the state governments are the main participants.
+The PM Pranam Scheme is run by a collaboration between the central state governments, agricultural institutions, and farmers’ organisations.
+Unlike other govt schemes where individuals have to apply to avail of the scheme’s benefits, the PM Pranam Scheme (पीएम-प्रणाम योजना) operates differently, wherein the state governments are the main participants.

-The scheme is rolled through initiatives taken by a state’s government such as organising awareness and training programs for the farmers to promote sustainable farming, primarily eliminating the use of chemical fertilisers and their harmful long-term effects; arranging for workshops and field demonstrations to teach methods of sustainable farming, and providing access to bio-fertilisers at subsidised rates through agricultural departments.
+This farm income support scheme is rolled out through initiatives taken by a state’s government, such as organising awareness and training programs for the farmers to promote sustainable farming, primarily eliminating the use of chemical fertilisers and their harmful long-term effects; arranging for workshops and field demonstrations to teach methods of sustainable farming, and providing access to bio-fertilisers at subsidised rates through agricultural departments.

 The central government monitors the states’ progress and ensures that an adequate supply of bio-fertilisers is maintained.